How to View Text Messages Sent and Received on iPhone & Android

 See sent and received texts on iPhone and Android, find older messages fast with search, check filters/archive/spam when threads vanish, and view texts on another device safely.

 If you’re trying to automatically forward text messages to another phone, you’re probably dealing with a real-world setup issue—switching devices, managing a second phone, or making sure important messages (like OTP codes) don’t get missed.
+If your goal is reading a child's texts instead, get text messages from another phone number maps every method.

 Here’s the part most guides skip: “forwarding texts” isn’t one single feature.
 People use the phrase to mean different things, and the best solution depends on your goal.
+For parents who want this monitoring layer in place, phone call safety signals explains the setup and the trade-offs to expect.

 In this guide, you’ll learn the safest and most reliable ways to: